isomerpages/pa-cdcvouchers-v2/index.md

       background: /images/CDCV Banner 7.png
   - infobar:
       title: Latest Announcement
-      description: CDC Vouchers 2021 and 2022 have expired on 31 December 2021.
+      description: CDC Vouchers 2021 and 2022 have expired on 31 December 2022.
 More
-        information on CDC Vouchers Scheme 2023 will be announced soon.
+        updates on CDC Vouchers Scheme 2023 will be announced on 3 January 2023.
   - infobar:
       title: How to donate your CDC Vouchers?
       description: Choose from a list of charities that you may donate your CDC